org-tigris-jsapar/jsapar/docs/basics.md

 errors together with you parsing code, you can just register an error event listener that does nothing in order to avoid exceptions and handle errors when dealing with the lines instead.
 # Composing
 When we talk about composing below, we mean composing a text output out of the internal data model described above.
+If you want to compose text output based on your Java bean objects, you should jump the chapter **Converting java objects to text** below.

 In order to compose a text output we use the `org.jsapar.TextComposer` class.
 As in the introduction example we create a `TextComposer` by supplying a schema and a writer.
 The schema is used to format the output.